 On June 19, 2018, the NCUC issued an Order Approving Appendix F and Establishing a Pilot Program in Docket No. G-9, Sub 698.
-This Order introduces some uncertainty surrounding the future of swine and poultry waste-derived directed biogas projects, as it establishes a three-year pilot program where Piedmont will provide information to the NCUC regarding the impact of Alternative Gas on its system operations and its customers.
-Piedmont and other Alternative Gas suppliers may apply to the Commission to participate in the pilot program; however, applicants must demonstrate to the Commission that such additions will be useful in gathering the information and data sought by the Commission.
+This Order introduces some uncertainty surrounding the future of swine and poultry waste-derived directed biogas projects, as it establishes a three-year pilot program where Piedmont will provide information to the NCUC regarding the impact of Alternative Gas3 on its system operations and its customers.
+Piedmont and other Alternative Gas suppliers may apply to the Commission to participate in the pilot program; however, applicants must demonstrate to the Commission.
 At the end of the three-year period, the Commission will consider additional modifications to Appendix F, which sets forth the terms and conditions under which Piedmont will accept Alternative Gas into its system, based on the experience gained during the pilot period.
 The additional filing requirement and the Commission's approval process add to the time it takes for additional projects to come on-line in the short term.
 The Companies believe that compliance efforts will eventually be met, however, and that the pilot program will ensure that Alternative Gas does not negatively impact the greater Piedmont system.